riklund/RLtest/README.md

 	cd test

 and thereafter clone into that directory.
 Optionally, more sublevels may be chosen.
+Even more preferrably is to use a git submodule, do that by issuing

+	git submodule add path_to_repository path_in_local_repository

+while located in the top level of the repository.
 After cloning, do

 	  cd RLtest
 	  ./setup.sh